Pylons/pyramid/docs/glossary.rst

    request type
      An attribute of a :term:`request` that allows for specialization of view invocation based on arbitrary categorization.
-The every :term:`request` object that :mod:`repoze.bfg` generates and
+The every :term:`request` object that :mod:`pyramid` generates and
      manipulates has one or more :term:`interface` objects attached to it.
-The default interface attached to a request object is ``repoze.bfg.interfaces.IRequest``.
+The default interface attached to a request object is ``pyramid.interfaces.IRequest``.

    repoze.lemonade
      Zope2 CMF-like `data structures and helper facilities
      <http://docs.repoze.org/lemonade>`_ for CA-and-ZODB-based
-     applications useful within :mod:`repoze.bfg` applications.
+     applications useful within :mod:`pyramid` applications.

    repoze.catalog
      An indexing and search facility (fielded and full-text) based on `zope.index <http://pypi.python.org/pypi/zope.index>`_.
 See `the
      documentation <http://docs.repoze.org/catalog>`_ for more
      information.
-A tutorial for its usage in :mod:`repoze.bfg` exists in :ref:`catalog_tutorial`.
+A tutorial for its usage in :mod:`pyramid` exists in :ref:`catalog_tutorial`.

    repoze.who
      `Authentication middleware <http://docs.repoze.org/who>`_ for
      :term:`WSGI` applications.
-It can be used by :mod:`repoze.bfg` to provide authentication information.
+It can be used by :mod:`pyramid` to provide authentication information.

    repoze.workflow
      `Barebones workflow for Python apps
      <http://docs.repoze.org/workflow>`_ .
 It can be used by
-     :mod:`repoze.bfg` to form a workflow system.
+     :mod:`pyramid` to form a workflow system.

    virtual root
      A model object representing the "virtual" root of a request; this